casouri/collab-mode/src/README.md

 After much struggle, I decided to use tombstones.
-They solves every problem and is relatively simple, at the mere cost of keeping deleted characters. collab-mode is for temporary real-time sharing, keeping some deleted charaters is totally acceptable.
+They solves every problem and is relatively simple, at the mere cost of keeping deleted characters. collab-mode is for temporary realtime sharing, keeping some deleted charaters is totally acceptable.

 Since we have tombstones now, we need to convert between editor